Kanda Shrine: Festivals

 Kanda festival (Kanda Matsuri) is one of the three major Shinto festivals of Tokyo, started in 1600 by Tokugawa Ieyasu to celebrate his decisive victory at the battle of Sekigahara.
 At the time, the festival was important enough to be named a state festival, and its highly decorated mikoshi were paraded down the main streets and into Edo castle, so that even the shōgun could observe the celebrations.
 Today, it is held in honor of the enshrined kami, and celebrated around May 15 of every odd year.

 Daikoku festival is also held at Kanda Shrine in January.

 Cultural references

-In the anime Love Live! the character Nozomi Tojo serves as a shrine maiden at the Kandamyoujin shrine.
-Announced via Twitter in early 2015, the administrators of the Kandamyoujin shrine have in turn adopted the character as the official mascot of the shrine.
+In the anime and multimedia franchise Love Live!
+School Idol Project, the character Nozomi Tojo serves as a shrine maiden at the Kandamyoujin shrine, while she and the other members of protagonist idol group μ's train by running up and down stairs leading to the shrine.
+In 2015, the shrine's administrators named Nozomi as an official mascot.

-Kanda Shrine is popularly known as the hangout for Zenigata Heiji, a fictional policeman who thwarted criminals by throwing coins.
-Heiji's beat is Myōjin-shita, or "beneath the (Kanda) Myōjin shrine."
-Several monuments have been erected at the shrine in his honor.